WormBase/website-genome-browsers/README.md

 # Typical build procedure

-1. After GFF files are available on dev server at `/usr/local/ftp/pub/wormbase/releases/`, create branches of this repo for each JBrowse (jbrowse-$RELEASE), protein-schematic (protein-$RELEASE) and JBrowse 2 (jb2-$RELEASE) off of their "staging" branches.
+1. After GFF files are available on the ftp site ftp.wormbase.org, create branches of this repo for each JBrowse (jbrowse-$RELEASE), protein-schematic (protein-$RELEASE) and JBrowse 2 (jb2-$RELEASE) off of their "staging" branches.
 Note that references to $RELEASE in this